Ticker

 Poor example.
 "Hey, you what is up with that thing we talked about?
 Pls send me an update.
 Thx."

-Effective version: Subject: Website redesign update Hi Jamal, I hope all is well.
-I just wanted to check in regarding the website project.
-Can you send me any updates on the homepage design and estimated timeline?
-I'm excited to hear from you.
-Best, Ayaan
+Effective version: Subject: Website redesign update Hi Jamal, I hope everything is going well.
+I wanted to reach out and inquire about the website project.
+Could you send me any updates about the design of the homepage and estimated timeline?
+I'm looking forward to hearing from you.
+Best regards, Ayaan

 Conclusion